luissilva1044894/hirez-api-docs/api/api-parameter-details.md

 -->

 ## Season
 The season of a league.
 Starts at 1 and increases by 1 for each calendar year.

+- [Paladins][paladins]: As of 2019-12-09 we are currently on season 3.
-As of 2017-02-01 we are currently on season 4.
+- [Smite][smite]: As of 2019-12-09 we are currently on season 6.

 ## League Tier